-Last week I read a white paper that Pulsar recently published (Pulsar is a platform that has recently been added to the list of Audiense partners).
-The research is about the penetration of crypto as a mainstream conversation topic, beyond the specialized sector, and the analysis has been developed based on the social conversation that has taken place around the issue, using the Pulsar and Audiense platforms together.
+I recently read a white paper published by Pulsar - an Audiense partner - about the penetration of crypto as a mainstream conversation topic.
+The analysis was developed based on the social conversation taking place around crypto, using the Pulsar and Audiense platforms together.

 Our crypto analysis was born out of the hypothesis that the mainstream was starting to take interest in cryptocurrency as early as September 2017, so this was an audience-focused research project from the outset.
 We knew there were high levels of social conversation around crypto, which we could analyze on many levels, but that analysis alone would not prove exactly who was behind the buzz.

 The evolution of the consumer research takes us beyond social listening and the basic analysis of these social data.
-Traditionally, the results obtained from social listening covers what was said around the topic, brand, the sentiment and the volume of that conversation... but that was all.
-Now, with the analysis of the audiences behind the conversation, identifying interests, influencers and other characteristics of these users it is possible to better understand these individuals, segment them in different audiences relevant to the brands and target them in a personalised way.
+Traditionally, the results obtained from social listening covers what was said around the topic, brand, the sentiment and the volume of that conversation.
+Now, with the analysis of the audiences behind the conversation - identifying interests, influencers and other characteristics of these users - it is possible to better understand these individuals, segment them in different audiences, and target them in a personalized way.

-Analysing recent social media conversation about cryptocurrencies and audience data we can answer questions like the followings:
+Analyzing recent social media conversation about cryptocurrencies and audience data we can answer questions such as:

-So far, by performing an active listening, we could gain data on when the conversation was taking place, the most used terms and keywords, the volume of the conversation.
-All this allows us to give context to the conversation, which this time provides a powerful vision on the evolution of cryptocurrencies towards a mainstream conversation.
+Through active listening, we could collect data on when the conversation was taking place, the most used terms and keywords, the volume of the conversation.
+This allows us to give context to the conversation, which provides a powerful vision on the evolution of cryptocurrencies towards a mainstream conversation.

 On many social data research projects we aim to isolate the audience in some way, examining demographic- and affinity-patterns across networks of actual people - looking beyond what they are saying about a given topic.
 Doing this is challenging, certainly if you are to attempt it manually, with limited samples, or using a listening tool that's meant for top-line volumetrics.
 But Audiense simplifies much of this process, visualizing the user network and providing many ways-in to understand the people who are driving a certain conversation.

-When analysing a group of people, target audience or a target market, there are generally two layers to evaluate: demographics and psychographics.
+When analyzing a group of people, target audience or a target market, there are generally two layers: demographics and psychographics.
 Different from traditional market research, social media data has the capability to provide insights into demographics and psychographics, allowing us to study connections between people, at scale.
 Now we are closer to the sociological analysis by understanding cultural dynamics, the interest patterns, and interconnections of large audiences.

 This is how Pulsar's research director explained how he developed his research to reach this level of analysis: